rdimaio/eliza-py/README.md

 # eliza.py
+**ELIZA** is a natural language processing program developed from 1964 to 1966 by Joseph Weizenbaum, originally implemented in MAD-SLIP.
+You can read the 1966 paper [here](https://dl.acm.org/doi/10.1145/365153.365168).

+This is a Python implementation.

+# Script structure

+## scripts/general.json
+This script handles general English language information that is not necessarily tied into the other script the program uses, as well as useful inputs for the program.

+- `substitutions`: specifies which keywords should be substituted before applying a custom script
+- `tags`: specifies keywords that have
+- `memory_inputs`: array of keywords that prompt the generation of an additional response added to the memory stack
+- `exit_inputs`: array of keywords that can be used to quit the program

+## scripts/doctor.json
+This script simulates a **Rogerian psychotherapist**.

-The `doctor` script has been filled according to the appendix in the original paper (p.
+This script has been filled according to the appendix in the original paper (p.
 9), including ranks.
+Some small additions have been made to make the program feel a bit nicer.

 # FAQ